carpentries/instructor-training/_episodes/24-practices.md

 teaching: 5
 exercises: 15
 questions:
-- "How are the teaching practices we've learned used in our workshops?"
+- "How are the teaching practices we have learned used in our workshops?"
 objectives:
 - "Organize your knowledge of teaching practices and create a plan for using these practices in a Carpentries workshop."
 keypoints: